Will-Howard/manifolio/README.md

 ![Manifolio Screenshot](images/screenshot.png)

 What all the fields mean:
- - User:
+ - User: Your username
-   - Balance:
+   - Balance: self explanatory
-   - Total loans:
+   - Total loans: self explanatory
-   - Portfolio value
+   - Portfolio value:
- - Market:
+ - Market: The url of the market you want to bet on
    - Market probability:
-   - Your position:
+   - Your position: The
-   - Est. time to resolution: This is just the time to
+   - Est. time to resolution: This is currently just the time to market close.
+It's used in the calculation of the "annual return" fields below.
+In general markets with very long
+ - Prob. estimate: Your estimate of the true probability of the question resolving YES
+ - Kelly fraction: .
+The exact meaning of this number is that the

 ### Things to watch out for/known issues